symeonp/forty-jekyll-theme/_posts/2020-04-18-grammar-based-fuzzing.md

 <h3>Creating the template.pl</h3>

-Once you have the basic grammar, how are we going to call these function within our binding?
+Once you have the basic grammar, how are we going to call these functions within our binding?
 In fact, looking at previous <a href="https://github.com/googleprojectzero/domato/blob/master/canvas/template.html">github code</a>, we simply need to provide the sample code we were given with slightly modifications as seen below: